tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 title: "A Summary of Girard's Triangular Desire & The Novelistic Revelation"
 date: 2020-04-15T06:59:05-04:00
 draft: false
+description: "A summary of Rene Girard's Triangular (mimetic) Desire and the novelistic revelation"
+tags: [ "mimetic theory", "triangular desire", "rene girard" ]
+keywords: [ "summary", "mimetic theory", "mimetic desire", "triangular desire" ]
 ---

 Triangular desire, aka mimetic desire, the precursor to mimetic theory, is a model of understanding human desire.
 It is fundamentally simple, and states that a subject copies the desires of his model.

-In the literary terms of *Deceit, Desire, and the Novel,* it refers to the "self" copying the desire of the "other."
+In the literary terms of *Deceit, Desire, and the Novel (DDATN),* it refers to the "self" copying the desire of the "other."

 With the model of triangular desire it is possible to form an analysis of human behavior through literature and other forms.
 While